suent/Carpenter.AzurePipelines/docs/configuration.md

 The absolute path of the project source.
 This value is determined during pipeline execution.

+### Carpenter.DotNet.Path

+The path to .NET binaries.
+This value is determined during template expansion if `buildDotNet` is true.
+If the .NET binaries do not exist, they will be downloaded to this path.

 ### Carpenter.Pipeline (includePipeline)

 If true, the pipeline will be included in the sources directory.
 When directly linking the pipeline template through a